Gardening and Farming the Biodynamic Way

 A quote from the Biodynamic Farming and Gardening Association:

 Rudolf Steiner presents a notion of science that says we can know things that go beyond what we can weigh, measure, and calculate.
 Science is the practice of observing phenomena and relating them in a way that correctly represents the phenomena’s reality.
 Agricultural judgments about health, what to do where, and when to do what, best succeed when we begin to rely on a certain wisdom gained through observation and experience and when we perceive consciously and concretely the phenomena that induce life itself.

-Biodynamic farming and gardening combines common-sense agriculture, an understanding of ecology, and the specific environment of a given place with a new spiritual scientific approach to the concepts, principles, and practices of agriculture.
+Biodynamic farming and gardening combines common-sense agriculture, an understanding of ecology, and the specific environment of a given place with a new spiritual scientific approach to the concepts, principles, and modern practices of agriculture.